 Our global lending platform Abra 1.0 launches on the 3rd of September.
-After the launch, investors from around the world can start onboarding and deposit both crypto and fiat, and, after authentication, begin investing in available assets.
+After the launch, investors from around the world can start onboarding, and, after authentication, begin investing in available assets.

 Investment assets are loans and they are categorized or filtered according to credit score and an average interest rate for a specific period.
 These will be key filters, which an investor may use while selecting which assets to invest in.
 More risk-averse investors will probably concentrate on less risky assets and earn lower interest, while more aggressive ones will be able to choose riskier assets with considerably higher interest rates.